keganpremuda/Python-Projects/README.md

 <p align="left">
 This program takes in inputs from two switches that control the brightness of an LED and then displays the brightness value in the terminal.
 The program alerts the terminal when the brightness values are at their maximum and minimum values.
-The brightness increments by the power of a number to account for the large jumps in perceived brightness as the brightness changes at lower voltages.
+The brightness increments by the power of a number to adjust for the large jumps in perceived brightness as the brightness changes at lower voltages.
-The connection between the circuit and the pins on a Raspberry Pi 4 was achieved using the Rpi.GPIO library, and for this circuit implemented using internal Raspberry Pi 4 pull-up resistors with each switch.
+The connection between the circuit and the pins on a Raspberry Pi 4 was achieved using the Rpi.GPIO library, and for this circuit, the switches were implemented using internal Raspberry Pi 4 pull-up resistors.
-Pulse width modulation was implemented to achieve analog values for the output of the LED.</p>
+Pulse width modulation was utilized to achieve analog values for the output of the LED.</p>
 <br />
 </p>